pandysong/blog/content/post/vim_repeat_last_yank_command.md

 set cpoptions+=y
 ```

-So for example if we type "Ayy, to append the current line to the register a,
+So for example if we type `Ayy`, to append the current line to the register a,
 if we now go to next line which we want to append, you could just type dot
 command.